Notalib/workshop-helm-chart-todo/README.md

 1. Install: `helm install simple ./simplest-chart`
 2. Test the deployment: `kubectl port-forward deploy/simplest-nginx 8080:80`
 3. Enable HTML override: `helm upgrade simple ./simplest-chart --set overrideHtml=true`
 4. What happened to the deployment's website?
+Try changing the HTML in the ConfigMap
-5. Change image: `helm upgrade simple ./simplest-chart --set imageTag=stable`
+6. Change image: `helm upgrade simple ./simplest-chart --set imageTag=stable`
-6. Uninstall: `helm uninstall simple`
+7. Uninstall: `helm uninstall simple`

 In the above commands `simple` is the release-name.
 It can be installed several times under different names & namespaces.